Puppet system requirements

 We publish and test official

 puppet-agent packages for these platforms.
-Less common and sometimes brand new platforms may not be automatically tested, but packages are still available for them.
+Less common and sometimes brand new platforms might not be automatically tested, but packages are still available for them.

 For platforms supported in Puppet Enterprise, see its system requirements.